madebyshape/shopify/README.md

 | `npm run shopify-pull-dev` | Pulls any CMS changes from you local dev environment into the repository. |
 | `npm run dev` | Starts Webpack + TailwindCSS development. |
 | `npm run build` | Runs Webpage + TailwindCSS production build. |

+## Additional Notes

+### TailwindCSS

+By default, the TailwindCSS config is set to prefix all classes with `tw-`.
+This is to prevent any issues with the themes existing CSS classes.